GHXX/NuclearesController/README.md

 This is a program that uses the Webserver feature of the Steam game [Nucleares](https://store.steampowered.com/app/1428420/Nucleares/) to steer the in-game reactor.

 ## Current features
-Currently this program is able to steer the control rods and the condenser cooling pump (D1).
+Currently this program is able to steer the control rods and the condenser vacuum retention tank level (via the operational motive steam inlet valve).

 # How to set up
 This is a program written in C#.
 There is no pre-compiled binary available, due to the fact that I do not know what OS you will be running this on.